rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="amqp-protocol" class="anchor" href="#amqp-protocol">AMQP protocol</a>

 An application connects to RabbitMQ using AMQP protocol and presents a JWT Token as a credential.
-The application we are going to use is [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) which is not an OAuth 2.0 aware application.
+The application you are going to use is [PerfTest](https://github.com/rabbitmq/rabbitmq-perf-test) which is not an OAuth 2.0 aware application.
 OAuth 2.0-aware application is covered in [scenario four](#scenario-4).

-Instead we are launching the application with a token that we have previously obtained from UAA.
+Instead you are launching the application with a token that you have previously obtained from UAA.
 This is just to probe AMQP access with a JWT Token.
 Needless to say that the application should instead obtain the JWT Token prior to connecting to RabbitMQ and it should also be able to refresh it before reconnecting.
 RabbitMQ validates the token before accepting it.
 If the token has expired, RabbitMQ will reject the connection.

 First of all, an application which wants to connect to RabbitMQ using Oauth 2.0 must present a